stucchio/Homepage/content/assorted_links_mar_21_2016.md

 [Maximum Entropy from Bayes Theorem](https://qchu.wordpress.com/2016/03/06/maximum-entropy-from-bayes-theorem/)

+[Reckoning with the past](http://michaelinzlicht.com/getting-better/2016/2/29/reckoning-with-the-past) - in which a scientist discusses the possibility that his life's work might be wrong.

 ## Trading and Economics

 [A Quant's Approach to Building Trading Strategies, pt 2](https://www.quandl.com/blog/interview-with-a-quant-part-two).
 And [part 3](https://www.quandl.com/blog/interview-with-a-quant-part-three).